Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Background

-While generally, rebellion and dissent implies voting against the party whip, in this paper we operationalise this concept in a slightly different way.
-We define rebellion and dissent among \textit{pairs} of MPs as one of two forms: first, as a \textbf{cross-party alliance}, where an MP defies his/her own party whip and votes in coherence with another MP from a different party; and second, as a \textbf{within-party conflict}, where two MPs belong to the same party but vote differently.
-Using these definitions, the task, apart from establishing evidence of dissent and rebellion on Brexit-related legislation, is to identify the rebels or MPs with comparably higher levels of dissent.
+We aim to address these limitations by using social network analysis.
+This paper seeks to investigate whether methods in social network analysis can help detect the continuing `eurosceptic' behaviour of the Parliament in the Brexit era.
+We particularly analyse the voting patterns of Members of the 57th Parliament on Brexit-related matters to identify cohesion and/or rebellion.
+We define rebellion among \textit{pairs} of MPs as one of two forms: first, as a \textbf{cross-party alliance}, where an MP defies his/her own party whip and votes in coherence with another MP from a different party; and second, as a \textbf{within-party conflict}, where two MPs belong to the same party but vote differently.